 Mild Compression: 15-20 mmHg

-This mild compression option spans from 15-20 mmHg.
-It is the shortest of the compression ranges.
+This mild compression range of 15-20 mmHg is the second most commonly used compression level.
 Support garments in this range are ideal for:

-- Patients suffering from minor to moderate spider veins or varicose veins or who are prone to them.
+- People suffering from minor to moderate spider veins or varicose veins or who are prone to them.

 - Individuals who face minor to moderate swelling and edema symptoms.